-- To advance the cultural diversity of the food, agriculture, natural resources, and human (FANH) sciences workforce by attracting and educating more students from underrepresented groups
+- To advance the cultural diversity of the food and agricultural sciences workforce by attracting and educating more students from underrepresented groups

 - To strengthen linkages among the 1890 institutions, other colleges and universities, USDA, other federal agencies, and private industry

-- To enhance and strengthen the quality of teaching/education, research, and extension programs at 1890 institutions to more readily establish them as full partners in the U.S. FANH sciences higher education system
+- To enhance and strengthen the quality of teaching/education, research, and extension programs at 1890 institutions to more readily establish them as full partners in the U.S. food and agricultural sciences higher education system

 Eligible applicants are 1890 Land-Grant Institutions.

-Project period: Up to 3 years depending on the project type
+Project period: 12-36 months depending on the project type

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.